fbaeuerlein/cpp-vscode-guide/README.md

 # cpp-vscode-guide <!-- omit in toc -->

-A small guide for useful extensions to unleash the power of Visual Studio Code for C/C++ development.
-And damn, it's becoming better and better!
+A guide for useful extensions and configuration examples to unleash the power of Visual Studio Code for C/C++ development.
+And damn, it's becoming better and better.
+With the use of extensions it's a really great tool that supports your everyday developing.

 # Table of contents <!-- omit in toc -->